bofh69/nfc2klipper/README.md

 use a PN5180 reader instead.

-I use a "Elechouse PN532 NFC RFID Module V3" board connected via UART to the raspberry pi where this program is running.
-The program uses nfcpy which supports many other readers too, it might work with them too, but I've not tested them.
+I use a "Elechouse PN532 NFC RFID Module V3" board connected via UART to the Raspberry Pi where nfc2klipper is running.

 Many pages suggest connecting its VCC pin to 5V on the RPi.
 Don't!
 It can run from 3.3V and then it won't risk slowly destroying the RPi's